Showing 3353 items

 Photograph - Photograph - Black and White, Frank and Alex Wright at waterfall, 1930s?

-... the City of Ballarat Band, and later the Ballarat Soldiers... the City of Ballarat Band, and later the Ballarat Soldiers ...Frank Wright was a renown resident of Smeaton, where he was born on 2 August 1901.
+... the City of Ballarat Band, and later the Ballarat Soldiers..., Frank conducted the City of Ballarat Band, and later ...Frank Wright was a renown resident of Smeaton, where he was born on 2 August 1901.
 He, Alex and their siblings lived at Laura Villa, and attended Smeaton State School.
 His father William was a gold miner and his mother's name was Sarah.
 Their family won many singing and instrumental awards.
 Frank was tutored by Percy Code and was awarded a gold medal for the highest marks in the ALCM examinations in the British Colonies at the age of seventeen years.
 He became the Australian Open Cornet Champion by the age of eighteen.
 A year later, Frank conducted the City of Ballarat Band, and later the Ballarat Soldiers’ Memorial Band.
 He formed the Frank Wright Frisco Band and Frank Wright and his Coliseum Orchestra.
 These bands won many South Street awards, and Frank as conductor won many awards in the Australian Band Championship contest.
 In 1933 Frank Wright sailed to England to conduct the famous St Hilda’s Band and was later appointed Musical Director of the London County Council, where he organized many amazing concerts in parks, in and around the London district.
 He was made Professor of Brass and Military Band Scoring and conducted at the Guildhall of Music and Drama.
 Frank was often invited to adjudicate Brass Band Championships around Europe, in Australia, including South Street and in New Zealand.
 The Frank Wright Medal at the Royal South Street competition is awarded to an individual recognized as making an outstanding contribution to brass music in Australia.
 Alex Wright travelled to England in 1930 and was known as the Prince of Mimic.
 His stage name was Navarre.
 He died in an air-raid in the Hippodrome Birmingham in 1940.Two men dressed in trousers and shirt sleeves and carrying hats are standing in on the grassy bank of a pool fed by a waterfall.
 The men are Frank Wright on the right and his brother Alex on the left.frank wright, alex wright, waterfall, conductor, navarre, alexander wright, mimic -

 Federation University Historical Collection